 En128 W. Market Street, Suite 202 | 540.437.0042

 Hours: Sun-Thurs 11am-10pm; Fri-Sat 11am-1am

 The first thing you'll notice when you step inside Union Station is the historic photos, narratives and memorabilia that line the walls.
 The family-owned restaurant takes great pride in serving in-house smoked meats and hand-cut steaks.
 From the turkey on your sandwich to the ribs on your plate, every meat served is prepared in-house.
 They provide quality service and food at a reasonable price while showcasing the history of this beautiful city.

 Restaurant Week Special: Enjoy a unique sandwich special everyday of Restaurant Week featuring one of Union Station's house smoked or ground meats.
-They will also offer a selection of specialty cocktails all week long.
+View menu

 245 E. Water Street I 540.615.5455

 Hours: Mon-Tues CLOSED; Wed 4-10pm; Thurs 11am-10pm; Fri 11am-2:30am; Sat 11am-11pm; Sun 11am-7pm

 The Urglavitch brothers, 2 brothers from Philadelphia, recently opened Urgie's where they're serving an authentic Philly-Style cheesesteak experience to residents of the Shenandoah Valley.
 Urgie's is committed to using fresh, local vegetables as well as high quality Angus beef for their one-of-a-kind cheesesteaks.

 Restaurant Week Special: Urgie's is offering any cheesesteak on the menu with a soft drink and bag of Route 11 Chips for $11.